logicalclocks/logicalclocks.github.io/docs/admin/user.md

   <figcaption>Copy temporary password</figcaption>
 </figure>

-A user with a temporary password will see a warning message when going to _User settings_ **Authentication** tab.
+A user with a temporary password will see a warning message when going to _Account settings_ **Authentication** tab.

 <figure>
   <a  href="../../assets/images/admin/user-management/change-password.png">